amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

 **Image Browser Layout**

-Just like Blog Style, **Image Browser Layout** of Instagram Feed WD plugin also displays the posts with larger dimensions.
+Just like Blog Style, **Image Browser Layout** of Instagram Feed plugin also displays the posts with larger dimensions.
 However, this layout shows a single large image with navigation buttons, similar to a slideshow.
 You can navigate through the posts by clicking on **Next** and **Previous** buttons.

 = How can I personalize the features of my Instagram feed? =